TrevisanGMW/hello-github/gt_tools_docs/README.md

 <p>Script for mirroring clusters on mesh objects.</p>

 <p><b>Step 1: </b>
-<br>WLoad your mesh by selecting it in the viewport or in the outliner, then click on "Select Mesh".
+<br>Load your mesh by selecting it in the viewport or in the outliner,L<br> then click on "Select Mesh".
 <br>Requirements: Must be one single mesh transform.</p>

 <p><b>Step 2: </b>
-<br>Load your clusterHandle by selecting it in the viewport or in the outliner, then click on "Select Cluster".
+<br>Load your clusterHandle by selecting it in the viewport or in the outliner,<br> then click on "Select Cluster".
 <br>Requirements: Must be one single clusterHandle.</p>

 <p><b>Step 3: </b>